Jesusdiazcienciadatos/ationetdocs/AN-LocalAgent-TechGuide.md

 ##Software download instructions
 Download the Local Agent installer from our [Download Center](http://vm-atioapps1.cloudapp.net/downloadcenter).
 For a first time installation you´ll need to download all prerequisites.
-Check the option "Include Prerequisites" as shown in the picture above.
+Check the option "Include Prerequisites" as shown in the picture bellow.
 Save the zip file into your computer.

 ##Install instructions
-To install the **ATIOnet Local Agent** follow the procedure above.
+To install the **ATIOnet Local Agent** follow the procedure bellow.

 1. Unzip the file on your computer.
 2. Configure install.config file.